 MLC is a non-selective College that caters to each individual student.
 We support every girl to strive to the heights in her learning.
-Through small class sizes (MLC aims to have 22 pupils per class) and differentiated lessons, our teachers are able to monitor the development of each learner.
+Through small class sizes and differentiated lessons, our teachers are able to monitor the development of each learner.
 Teachers plan together to design personalised learning activities that ensure each student is nurtured and challenged.

 Gifted and Talented

 Teachers at MLC understand the specific needs of gifted learners and how to cater for them in the classroom.
 Gifted students are identified using various data and their progress is tracked throughout their school journey.
 At MLC, we understand the importance for like-minded students to work together.
 Through careful class grouping, flexible timetabling and co-curricular opportunities, gifted students are able to maximise their learning with each other.
 Learning in the classroom may be compacted to allow time for more in-depth open-ended tasks that promote critical and creative thinking.
 Listed below are some of the opportunities we offer gifted students.

 - Jason Learning Programme An in-class opportunity for students in Years 5 and 6.
 National Geographic’s renowned JASON Learning programme immerses middle school students in challenging real-world situations and links them with STEM professionals from organisations such as NASA and the National Geographic Society.